WilliamLi0623/Dell-Precision-E7530-Prototype-OpenCore/README.md

 ## Requirement
 If you have a cursed "Precision E7530" laptop.

-**What you should do if you're looking to install on a production 7\*30 or 7\*40?**
+### What you should do if you're looking to install on a production 7\*30 or 7\*40?

 The DSDT.aml includes three things: (1) fixes for the prototype ACPI; (2) Dell EV3 MUX patch; (3) I2C patch.

-Although this is **not being tested**, you may still try deleting the DST.aml and adding the [EV3 patch](https://github.com/nnkn/hackintosh-dell-precision-7540-oc/blob/main/EFI/OC/ACPI/SSDT-EV3-BAN-PEGP-VINI.aml) and the [I2C patches](https://github.com/nnkn/hackintosh-dell-precision-7540-oc/blob/main/EFI/OC/ACPI/SSDT-I2C.aml) from nnkn's 7540 repo.
+Although this is *not being tested*, you may still try deleting the DDST.aml and adding the [EV3 patch](https://github.com/nnkn/hackintosh-dell-precision-7540-oc/blob/main/EFI/OC/ACPI/SSDT-EV3-BAN-PEGP-VINI.aml) and the [I2C patches](https://github.com/nnkn/hackintosh-dell-precision-7540-oc/blob/main/EFI/OC/ACPI/SSDT-I2C.aml) from nnkn's 7540 repo.
 I do suggest you to use mine as a base repo as the config.plist there is troublesome and outdated, unless you want to prepare everything from scratch.

 ## Post-installation tweaks
 A few required or otherwise useful steps to take on a running macOS system on your laptop:

-**Using your own serial number**
+### Using your own serial number

 Just generate a new set with OpenCore Configurator and you're good to go

-**Fixing Sleep**
+### Fixing Sleep

 In order to achieve a stable sleep, you're [responsible of disabling the following:](https://github.com/dortania/OpenCore-Post-Install/blob/master/universal/sleep.md)
 ```